Kalven wrote about his experience in a first-person piece for The Intercept:

 In February 2015, he published an article in Slate titled “Sixteen Shots,” which reported on evidence, including an autopsy report and statements from witnesses, that contradicted the Chicago police department’s public account of McDonald’s shooting.
 Kalven also reported on the existence of an unreleased police dash-cam video, which had captured the shooting.
 After public pressure and a court decision forced the city of Chicago to release the dash-cam video to the public, officer Van Dyke was charged with first-degree murder.

 As part of his defense strategy, Van Dyke’s lawyer is trying to force Kalven to testify about his sources.

-In an interview with the Freedom of the Press Foundation, Kalven said he received a subpoena at his office on October 16, 2017, ordering him to appear in court at 9 a.m. on the following day.
-Kalven said that he did not attend the October 17 hearing and that his attorney informed Van Dyke’s attorney that he could not attend the hearing on such short notice.
+Kalven told the Freedom of the Press Foundation that he received a subpoena at his office on Oct.
+16, 2017, ordering him to appear in court at 9 a.m. on the following day.
+Kalven said that he did not attend the Oct.
+17 hearing and that his attorney informed Van Dyke’s attorney that he could not attend the hearing on such short notice.